rpeloff/multimodal_one_shot_learning/README.md

 - [Flickr8k text](http://nlp.cs.illinois.edu/HockenmaierGroup/Framing_Image_Description/Flickr8k_text.zip)

 Note that the Flickr8k text corpus is used purely for obtaining train/validation/test splits.
-The instructions that follow assume that you have obtained these datasets and placed them somewhere sensible (e.g. ../data/tidigits)
+The instructions that follow assume that you have obtained these datasets and placed them somewhere sensible (e.g. ../data/tidigits).

 Pre-requisites
 --------------
-The following steps need to be completed to run the experiment scripts:
+The following steps need to be completed before running the experiment scripts:

 1. Install [Docker](https://docs.docker.com/install/) (I also recommend following the [linux post-install step](https://docs.docker.com/install/linux/linux-postinstall/) to manage Docker as a non-root user)